 On the opposite site there is a single tombstone on a pedestal of the ruler Ludwik Anhalt.
 The tombstone is crowned with a big iron christian cross, embraced by a iron snake.
 Check out the pics in my Pszczyna gallery, folks.

 Location of the necropolis of Anhalt

 There are signs in the Palace Park, so you will find the necropolis quite easily.

 Skansen in Pszczyna

 The Skansen is an open-air museum.
 It consists of about a dozen wooden buildings which are about 100 to 250 years old.
 They were found in the vicinity of Pszczyna, then dismantled and reassembled in the area of Skansen.
 This museum has a high historical and cultural value and it is one of the unique attractions in Pszczyna and Silesia.
 So, I strongly recommend you to visit this place, folks.
 Also, check out the pics of Skansen in my Pszczyna gallery, folks.

 The Skansen is located in the eastern part of the park of Pszczyna.
 Just follow the signs in the park.

 One further recommendable attraction in Pszczyna is the Bison Park.
-Here you will find some bisons and other animals, like peacocks, red deers, normal deers, a donkey, some sheep and so on.
+Here you will find some bisons and other animals, like peacocks, red deers, normal deers, a donkey, some sheeps, and so on.
 However, I don’t understand, how a peacock is fitting into this scenery, for the park is about European fauna.
-Anyway, this place is worth to be visited, because the european bisons are ranking amongst the most endangered species and you will scarcely find them in the European forests.
+Anyway, this place is worth to be visited, because the European bisons are ranking amongst the most endangered species and you will scarcely find them in the European forests.